The Quick Verdict

 Never send money before viewing a property in person.
 Reverse-image-search listing photos.
 Be skeptical of prices well below market rate.
 Verify the poster controls the property.
 Or use a platform like CoHabby where all users have accounts with living profiles and communication stays in-app.

 Yes.
 CoHabby is completely free for anyone searching for a roommate.
 You can create a profile, complete the compatibility quiz, browse matches, and message potential housemates at no cost.
-Only landlords pay a subscription, starting at $1.99/month.
+Only landlords pay a subscription, at $2.99/month.

-CoHabby's synergy score is a compatibility percentage calculated from your answers to 40+ lifestyle questions.
+CoHabby's synergy score is a compatibility percentage calculated from your answered profile and quiz signals across six weighted categories.
 It compares sleep schedules, cleanliness, noise preferences, guest policies, and other factors.
-Higher scores mean better lifestyle alignment.
+Higher scores mean stronger stated alignment, not a guaranteed living outcome.
 Facebook Marketplace has no equivalent feature.